 Evan W. Jones

 At Blasingame, Burch, Garrard & Ashley, P.C., Athens personal injury attorney Evan W. Jones focuses primarily on catastrophic injury cases, including those resulting from medical malpractice and nursing home negligence and/or abuse.
-Throughout his years in practice, he has successfully obtained substantial settlements and jury verdicts on behalf of his clients, totaling nearly $55 million.
+Throughout his years in practice, he has successfully obtained substantial settlements and jury verdicts on behalf of his clients, totaling over $70 million.

 Evan grew up on St. Simons Island in Georgia.
 He attended the University of Georgia where he obtained his A.B. with general honors in 1988, followed by the University of Georgia Joseph Henry Lumpkin School of Law.
 He graduated law school with his J.D. in 1991 before going on to serve in the U.S. Army Judge Advocate General’s Corps where he gained valuable experience as a prosecutor in both military and federal courts.
 In the JACG, he served as trial counsel and as a Special Assistant United States Attorney for the 7th Infantry Division (Light) in Monterey, California.
 He also served as Trial Counsel for the 3/325th Airborne Infantry Regiment and the 173rd Airborne Brigade in Vicenza, Italy.